-For the research stream the standard rules of the University for the assessment of Master's theses are applicable.
+For the research module the standard rules of the University for the assessment of Master's theses are applicable.

-Coursework and research stream
+Coursework and research streams

-For the coursework part of the coursework and research stream the standard assessment of coursework as for the BScHons programme is applicable.
-For the assignment part the standard rules of the University for the assessment of Master's assignments are applicable.
+For the coursework part of the coursework and research streams the following applies: all modules shall be passed with a minimum pass mark of 50% to obtain the degree.
+For the assignment/thesis part the standard rules of the University for the assessment of Master's assignments/theses are applicable.